LiAngelo Ball: Personal life

-Ball's older brother, Lonzo, is a point guard for the Cleveland Cavaliers and was the second overall pick in the 2017 draft, while his younger brother LaMelo is a point guard for the Charlotte Hornets and was drafted third overall in the 2020 draft.
+Ball's older brother, Lonzo, was a point guard for the Cleveland Cavaliers and was the second overall pick in the 2017 draft, while his younger brother LaMelo is a point guard for the Minnesota Timberwolves and was drafted third overall in the 2020 draft.
 His cousin, Andre Ball, played college basketball for Pepperdine.

 In April 2023, Ball and reality television personality Nikki Mudarris announced they were expecting a child.
 Their son, LaVelo Anthony Ball, was born on July 19, 2023.
 The following year, the couple welcomed a baby girl, LaNiyah Nicole Ball, who was born on December 3, 2024.
 On February 8, 2025, after accusing Ball of ghosting and cheating on her, while abandoning their children, Mudarris confirmed the pair had broken up after a three-year relationship.
-On July 18, Ball released his debut album "League of My Own".
-On August 6, 2025, Ball confirmed his retirement from basketball, shifting his focus to music following the success of his single, "Tweaker".
+A few weeks later, he married social media personality Rashida Nicole, with whom he has one child.
+He filed for divorce later that year shortly after the birth of his third child.